-The Board intends to specify in section 150 that the standard of practice requiring licensed psychologists to "avoid harming patients or clients, research participants, students and others for whom they provide professional services and minimize harm when it is foreseeable and unavoidable" includes the provision of conversion therapy and to define what conversion therapy is and is not.
-The goal is to align regulations of the Board with the stated policy and ethics for the profession.
+The Board intends to specify in regulations that the standard of practice requiring persons licensed, certified or registered by the Board to "Practice in a manner that is in the best interest of the public and does not endanger the public health, safety, or welfare" precludes the provision of conversion therapy and to define what conversion therapy is and is not.
+The goal is to align regulations of the Board with the stated policy and ethics for the profession of counseling.